ldbv-by/bav4/wc-docs/bayern-atlas.md

 Coordinate // An array of two numbers representing an XY coordinate.
 Ordering is [easting, northing] or [lon, lat].
 Example: `[16, 48]`.

 Extent // An array of four numbers representing an extent: `[minx, miny, maxx, maxy]`.

+MarkerOptions {
+	id: "myMarker0", // The id of the marker (string, optional).
+When no ID is given a random ID will be generated
+	label: "My label" // The label of the marker (string, optional).
+Must be set if the marker should be selectable by the user }
 ```

 ## Attributes